-The main requirements for seller companies are to be up and running for at least 6 months, have a good credit scoring and no ongoing court issues.
-The invoice buyer companies need to be at least 3 years old, have a good credit score and annual revenue of more than 500.000 EUR.
+The main requirements for seller companies are to be up and running for at least 6 months, have good credit scoring, and no ongoing court issues.
+The invoice buyer companies need to be at least 3 years old, have a good credit score, and annual revenue of more than 500.000 EUR.
 The invoices accepted have payment terms from 15 days to 6 months.

-To make sure buyers pay the invoices in time, Investly sends them reminders starting with 3 days prior to the invoice payment date.
-If the buyer doesn’t pay the invoice in 30 days after the due date, Investly goes to the next step.
-Based on the communication with the buyer and the seller, they decide whether to extend the payment date with another month, file a court case, ask the seller to rebuy the invoice (in full, with fees and interest payments) or sell the claim to a debt collection agency.
+To make sure buyers pay the invoices in time, Investly sends them reminders starting 3 days before the invoice payment date.
+If the buyer doesn’t pay the invoice 30 days after the due date, Investly goes to the next step.
+Based on the communication with the buyer and the seller, they decide whether to extend the payment date by another month, file a court case, ask the seller to rebuy the invoice (in full, with fees and interest payments), or sell the claim to a debt collection agency.

 A few more details about Investly

-Since they launched their platform in 2015, the managed to fund invoices worth more than 40 million EUR.
+Since it launched in 2015, it managed to fund invoices worth more than 40 million EUR.
 There are currently over 3300 investors on the platform, earning between 11-13% per year.

 They have 2 offices, one in Tallinn and another one in London.
 Their Estonian and UK operations are managed through 2 different companies, Investly Technologies OU (in Estonia) and Investly Ltd (in the UK).

 Investly relied on private investors to finance their platform and expand their operations.
 In 2014, they received a 15.000 EUR investment from Startup Wise Guys, an Estonian startup accelerator.

 In 2016, they raised 600.000 EUR from Speedinvest, the largest venture capital fund from Austria.